journeyman-cc/smeagol/README.md

 ## Security and authentication

-Currently security is now greatly improved.
-There is currently a file called *passwd* in the *resources* directory, which contains a clojure map which maps usernames to maps with plain-text passwords and emails thus:
+Security is now greatly improved.
+There is a file called *passwd* in the *resources* directory, which contains a clojure map which maps usernames to maps with plain-text passwords and emails thus:

     {:admin {:password "admin" :email "admin@localhost"}
      :adam {:password "secret" :email "adam@localhost"}}